 I graduated from Horace Mann School (New York), and attended Williams College where I was the very first Russian major.
 Following graduation, I studied at Oxford University and the University of Leningrad, after which I received my D.Phil. (or Ph.D.) in Russian Literature from Oxford.
 First I taught Russian at Williams; I was Chair of the Department of Slavic Language at the University of Texas at Austin and Director of the Title VI Center for Russian and East European Studies; I became Dean of Language Schools and Schools Abroad at Middlebury in 1998.
 After my term as Dean ended in 2004, I taught full-time in the Russian Department.
 I retired from full-time teaching in December 2010.

 ▹ indicates offered in the upcoming term[s]

 I have written two books, one on the literary ballad in early 19th c.
 Russian poetry and the other on dreams and the unconscious in 19th c.
 Russian prose.
-I have translated a dozen or so works into English, including works by Herzen, Chernyshevsky, Dostoevsky, Turgenev, Tolstoy, Mikhail Artsybashev, Vladimir Jabotinsky, Ivan Shcheglov, and Boris Akunin.
-I am currently working on an annotated translation of S. An-sky's novel "The Pioneers."
+I have translated more than a dozen Russian novels into English, including works by Herzen, Chernyshevsky, Dostoevsky, Turgenev, Tolstoy, Mikhail Artsybashev, Vladimir Jabotinsky, Ivan Shcheglov, Vasily Slepstov, and S. An-sky.
+I am currently working on an annotated translation of Dostoevsky's novel "Crime and Punishment."